microsoftgraph/msgraph-sample-azurefunction-csharp/tutorial/04-implement-azure-function.md

     - It first attempts to get an access token silently, without user interaction.
 Since the user should already be signed in, MSAL should have tokens for the user in its cache.
     - If that fails with an error that indicates the user needs to interact, it attempts to get a token interactively.

+    > [!TIP]
+    > You can parse the access token at [https://jwt.ms](https://jwt.ms) and confirm that the `aud` claim is the app ID for the Azure Function, and that the `scp` claim contains the Azure Function's permission scope, not Microsoft Graph.

 1. Create a new file in the **TestClient** directory named **azurefunctions.js** and add the following code.